 I’m pretty good at knowing what something is going to taste like before I make it these days, it’s like I can taste it in my mind.

 So then if it’s a list of 8 I’ll design about 12-15 different drinks then whittle it down from there.
 I like using local and seasonal produce wherever possible as well.

-This is the process I’ve used recently putting together the drinks lists for Shoal Bay Country Club and The Beach Hotel, both of those are very beachy venues so it was quite a different experience designing the list for Swill Bar.
+This is the process I’ve used recently putting together the drinks lists for Shoal Bay Country Club, this is a very beachy venue so it was quite a different experience designing the list for Swill Bar.

 You’ve spent the past few months perfecting the drinks list for Swill Bar, tell us a bit about it?